MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/infoprotect-tutorial-step5.md

 4. Click **Send** to see an email message that is ready to be sent to the recipients you specified and with default text for instructions.

-    You might notice that you have two attachments; the original Word document and a file that has the same name but with a .ppdf file name extension.
+    You might notice that you have two attachments; the original Word document and a file that has the same name but with a **.ppdf** file name extension.
 The .ppdf version is a protected PDF file that is automatically created by the Rights Management sharing application, in case the recipient does not have a version of Office that supports protected documents.
-Then, the recipient can read the protected PDF version of the file by using the viewer that is installed with the Rights Management sharing application.
+This version lets the recipient read the protected document by using the viewer that is installed with the Rights Management sharing application.

     Click **Send** in your email message.